ioos/sensor-web-harvester/README.md

 sources = all
 ```

-An example of a properties file named `example_sos.properties` is also provided on Github at the [Downloads Folder](https://github.com/axiomalaska/sensor-web-harvester/tree/master/download).
+An example of a properties file named `example_sos.properties` is also provided on the Github [releases page](https://github.com/ioos/sensor-web-harvester/releases).

 Running the SOS Injector